dahoum/Nursery/README.md

 I help gladly.

-Checked my [LinkedIn](https://www.linkedin.com/in/dahoum/) and if you still want to talk to me, drop me a line at t.e.shaw@dahoum.wales.
+Check my [LinkedIn](https://www.linkedin.com/in/dahoum/) and if you still want to talk to me, drop me a line at t.e.shaw@dahoum.wales.